captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
--- Yeah but see, my feeling I was referring to before -- is maybe you’re just being nice to me cuz you feel like you got no choice, cuz, like, you know, you a gentleman --
+—Yeah but see, my feeling I was referring to before—is maybe you’re just being nice to me cuz you feel like you got no choice, cuz, like, you know, you a gentleman—

 ---